Jeff Buckley: Influence

 Radiohead recorded their 1995 song "Fake Plastic Trees" after being inspired by Buckley's performance at the Garage, London.
 The bassist, Colin Greenwood, said, "He just had a Telecaster and a pint of Guinness.
 And it was just fucking amazing, really inspirational."
 The singer, Thom Yorke, said Buckley gave him the confidence to sing in falsetto.
 The singer and guitarist Matt Bellamy of Muse said he did not believe his singing would be suitable for rock music until he heard Grace, which made him confident that "a high-pitched, softer voice can work very well".
 The Coldplay singer Chris Martin described the 2000 Coldplay single "Shiver" as a Buckley "ripoff".
-Other musicians influenced by Buckley include Adele, Bat For Lashes, Lana Del Rey, Anna Calvi, Kiesza, Ben Folds, Jonny Lang, Eddie Vedder, Fran Healy, Chris Cornell, and Nelly Furtado.
+Other musicians influenced by Buckley include Adele, Bat For Lashes, Lana Del Rey, Anna Calvi, Kiesza, Ben Folds, Jonny Lang, Eddie Vedder, Fran Healy, Chris Cornell, Sombr, and Nelly Furtado.

 Biographical films

 According to Variety, a biographical film, Everybody Here Wants You, starring Reeve Carney as Buckley, was set to begin filming in late 2021.
 It was to be Orian Williams's directorial debut and released by Culmination Productions.
 It was to be co-produced by Buckley's mother, Mary Guibert, and access to his music was approved by Alison Raykovich, manager of Buckley's estate.
 Buckley's mother said "this will be the only official dramatisation of Jeff's story".

 It's Never Over, Jeff Buckley is a 2025 American documentary film, directed and produced by Amy Berg.
 It had its world premiere at the Sundance Film Festival on January 24, 2025, and was released on August 8, 2025, by Magnolia Pictures.
+HBO added it on their roster in December.